OscaR020101/EZinvest/README.md

 ## Repository Contents
 The following files are included in this repository:
 - 'CustomFunction.gs': A script that contains custom functions used in the platform.
+- 'Database_calculation.gs': A script that handles calculations related to the database.
+- ' Database_price.gs': A script that handles price-related data and functions in the database.
 - 'Frontend.gs': A script that contains frontend functions for interacting with the user interface, such as creating menus or handling button clicks.
-- 'UpdateMarketCap.gs': A script that updates market capitalization/ creating indices information and functions.
+- 'Transaction.gs': A script that manages transactions within the platform.
 - 'appsscript.json': A file that contains the configuration for the Google Apps Script project.
 - 'README.md': This file.

 ## Getting Started
 1. Clone the repository to your local machine.